NEWS: Zipit Platform Streamlines Multi-Carrier Management Read More

 Also, consider the power consumption and the frequency of that consumption.
 Is it steady and frequent or sporadic?
 Additionally, you’ll want to consider the volume and rate of data that will be transmitted.
 You’ll need to make sure the IoT ecosystem can handle it.
 And last, but equally important, is to consider security.
 Cyberattacks are always a concern, so the security of your IoT device should be front-and-center when you’re setting up.

-Zipit's Solutions for Sensor-Based IoT Architectures
+Zipit's solutions for sensor-based IoT architectures

-For those device manufacturers that are incorporating IoT sensors into their connected device products, Zipit can assist with providing connectivity and monetization strategies your connected device solution.
+For those device manufacturers that are incorporating IoT sensors into their connected device products, Zipit can assist with providing connectivity and monetization strategies for your connected device solution.

 A key challenge with deploying sensor solutions is managing costs.
 The more sensors you add, the more data is consumed, increasing the cost to maintain the network.
 Zipit helps customers control costs by ensuring the end consumer covers increased utilization.
 The Zipit IoT platform can track the number of sensors used in a deployment, and when more are added, the end customer is prompted to change their billing to accommodate this increased usage.